Archaeology is just about exploration and fieldwork – the good part of it is putting the research to paper

 - Asian Culture and History – Published by the Canadian Center of Science and Education, Asian Culture and History covers topics such as culture, history, arts, anthropology, archaeology, religion, and linguistics.

 - Asian Perspectives – Asian Perspectives is a peer-reviewed journal focusing on the archaeology of Asia and the Pacific region.
-Articles from 1955-2008 are available online for download.
+Articles are Open Access, but are embargoed for the two most recent years.

 - Antiquity – Covering world archaeology, but of recent years has featured many Southeast Asian papers.